kevinekue/abjfintech_flutter_stealth/README.md

 # Stop the service
 CTRL + C

+# To run the unit tests, simply enter the following in your terminal
+pytest
 ```

 You can access an interactive API documentation that will allow you to place sample requests once the api's running: